 The Commission is a public body composed of engaged residents and representatives from government agencies to support equitable access to high-quality OST programs for District of Columbia youth through coordination among government agencies, targeted grant-making, data collection and evaluation, and the provision of training, capacity building and technical assistance to OST providers.
 The Commission will provide resources and support to ensure a citywide system of high-quality OST programs.

-The Commission shall consist of 18 members who represent key community stakeholder constituencies or are District agency administrative heads or their designees.
+The Commission shall consist of no more than 21 members who represent key community stakeholder constituencies or are District agency administrative heads or their designees.
 The Commission members are:

 - Akeem Anderson, Education Committee Director, Councilmember David Grosso

 - Margot Berkey, Coordinator Out of School Time, District of Columbia Public Schools